Fizzyo/FizzyoFramework-Unity/FizzyoAPI.md

 This can be done through the editor or programmatically in your code.

-This allows you to program your game completely against pre-recoreded pressure values if desired and switched over to live values at a later stage.
+This allows you to program your game completely against pre-recorded pressure values if desired and switched over to live values at a later stage.

 ``` C#